 Durable (Financial) Power of Attorney: A document that gives an individual the power to make financial decisions and execute financial transactions on your behalf if you are unable to do so.

 Once your estate-planning documents are drafted, destroy any older versions of them.
 You must also keep the documents in a safe place, either in a home safe, in the top drawer of a secure file cabinet in your home, or in your safe-deposit box.
-The downside of storing these documents in a safe-deposit box is that third parties may have difficulty accessing them in the event of your death or incapacity.
+The downside of storing these documents in a safe-deposit box is that your loved ones may have difficulty accessing them in the event of your death or incapacity.

 Last but not least, plan to keep your estate plan current.
 One of the biggest estate-planning pitfalls is drafting an estate plan but not bothering to keep it up to date.
-(In this interview, estate planner H. Susan Jones shared some other common pitfalls.)
 Plan to notify your estate-planning attorney, and possibly revise your documents, if you experience any of the following: